songdan1988git/Web3-collaboration/grants/speculative/Bullet-Substrate.md

 # Bullet-Substrate tool
 ## Project Description
-This project is an privacy-protecting tool kit fot parachain based on the Bullet-proof protocol.
+This project is an privacy-protecting tool kit for parachain based on the Bullet-proof protocol.
 Bullet-Substrate tool is basically designed as a privacy tool for blockchain based on Substrate to impletement private transaction.

 The comparison of Bullet-proof and other privacy techniques can be found [Sonic: Zero-Knowledge SNARKs from Linear-Size Universal and Updatable Structured Reference Strings](https://eprint.iacr.org/2019/099.pdf)

-And here we get the outstanding features of Bullet-Substrate are as following:
+The outstanding features of Bullet-Substrate are as following:

-* according to the features of Bullet-proof, we do not need any trusted party or MPC to do pre-setup
+* According to the features of Bullet-proof, we do not need any trusted party or MPC to do pre-setup

-* according to the features of Bullet-proof, with shorted proof, the tool kit will be specially suitable for the  parachain where the the use of the resource (storage and the size of the message) may  consume money
+* According to the features of Bullet-proof, with shorted proof, the tool kit will be specially suitable for the  parachain where the the use of the resource (for example storage and code execution) may consume money

-* The enhancement for the Bullet-proof time complexity
+* The enhancement for time complexity in the Bullet-proof

-* This project is the first private impletementation for account module based on Bullet-proof protocol
+* This project is the first Private transaction impletementation for account module based on Bullet-proof protocol

-* Customized development for bullet-proof for substrate
+* Customized development for Bullet-proof for substrate

 The high level principle is as follows.